bobmonsour/bobmonsour.com/src/posts/the-evolution-of-my-CSS-pipeline-in-eleventy-part-2.md

 One of the things that turned up in my research on critical CSS was loading external font files and their impact on layout shift when loading a page.

-Up unitl two weeks ago or so, I was using a font that I had gotten from [Google Fonts](https://fonts.google.com/).
+Up until two weeks ago or so, I was using a font that I had gotten from [Google Fonts](https://fonts.google.com/).
 They have an expansive and tempting set of fonts to choose from.
 As part of their setup, they show you exactly what to include in your \<head\> to fetch the fonts.

 Rather than using their setup, I had decided to download the font files directly and include them as assets in my source files.
 As a result, I simply referenced those local font files in my @font-face declaration in my main CSS file.